-Fun fact: Kapas Island translates to Cotton Island, a name bestowed by the locals for its cottony-soft, sandy beaches.
-It’s a well-trodden spot among backpackers, due to its fairly cheap accommodation that range from hilltop chalets to your run-off-the-mill budget hotel.
-Activities here include squid fishing, turtle spotting, snorkelling, scuba diving and trekking, all of which you can easily cover in a day’s trip.
+Fun fact: Kapas translates to cotton, and it’s a name bestowed by the locals for the island’s cottony-soft, sandy beaches.
+It’s a well-trodden spot among backpackers, due to its cheap accommodation that range from hilltop chalets to run-off-the-mill budget hotels.
+Activities here include squid fishing, turtle spotting, snorkelling, scuba diving and trekking, which you can cover in a day’s trip.

 6. Perhentian Island